Analytics and Darian.

 I have many nice and interesting things to say about Panama and I always look forward to returning (next trip Nov.
 15), but there is no doubt it is a major destination for prostitution and smuggling.
 Consequently, those looking for such services also enjoy visiting Panama and may come across the article while looking for more … specific services.

-One would hope some of these articles may offer a pause of thought before participating in sexual tourism.
+One would hope some of these articles may offer a pause for thought before participating in sexual tourism.
 Perhaps not.

 When I was last in Miami’s Little Havana I spoke with several Cubans who had followed the route from Ecuador to the USA.
 These conversations were particularly interesting as the so-called ‘wet-feet / dry-feet’ accord (if Cubans touch US soil they can stay), may soon change with the opening of relations.